Leave It to Beaver: House

 The Cleavers moved from 485 Mapleton Drive to 211 Pine Street, both in Mayfield, for the start of season three.
 In 1969, the house was reused for another Universal-produced television hit, Marcus Welby, M.D.
 This house can still be seen at Universal Studios, though the original façade was replaced in 1988 for the following year's The 'Burbs and sits in storage elsewhere on the Universal lot.
-The façade was replaced again for the 1996 Leave It to Beaver movie.
+The façade was replaced again for the 1997 Leave It to Beaver movie.

 Home media

 Universal Studios released the first two seasons of Leave It to Beaver on DVD in Region 1 in 2005/2006.

 On January 26, 2010, it was announced that Shout!
 Factory had acquired the rights to the series (under license from Universal).
 They subsequently released the remaining seasons on DVD as well as a complete series box set.

 On January 31, 2012, Shout!
-Factory released a 20 episode best-of set titled Leave It to Beaver: 20 Timeless Episodes.
+Factory released a 20-episode best-of set titled Leave It to Beaver: 20 Timeless Episodes.

+Universal Pictures Home Entertainment announced a release of the complete series on Blu-ray that was released on November 14, 2023.

 Urban legends

-In the mid 1970s, Mathers appeared on The Tomorrow Show hosted by Tom Snyder.
-Snyder pointed out that Mathers had not worked for a long time and that there was rumor going around that he had been killed "in the war in Southeast Asia".
-Mathers replied that he had heard that rumor and that he had no idea how it got started.
-The earliest appearance of the story in print was in a student newspaper at the University of Kansas in 1972.
-The author later admitted that she had only heard the story from someone who had heard it a party in Omaha, Nebraska earlier that year.
-The paper printed a retraction, but by then the story had spread throughout the U.S. The story was later attributed to a member of a defunct Omaha comedy improv group whose hobby was concocting outrageous stories and then convincing people they were true.
-"Beaver died in Vietnam" was a classic urban legend, memorable for its juxtaposition of idyllic 1950s imagery with the chaos and violence of the late 1960s.